TysonPWilliams/TysonPWilliams/README.md

 # 👋 Hey there, I'm Tyson!

 Welcome to my GitHub profile!
 I'm a passionate **Fullstack Web Developer** based in Australia, currently studying a **Diploma of Web Development** at Coder Academy.
-I love turning ideas into real-world applications, and I'm all about building clean, functional, and user-friendly websites.
+I love turning ideas into real-world applications, and I'm all about building clean, functional, and user-friendly web apps and websites.
 I also have a GitHub Organisation where you can view my work: [SatoshiFund](https://www.github.com/SatoshiFund)

 ## 🔧 Tech Stack
 - **Languages:** JavaScript, Python, HTML5, CSS3